 A company registration number (CRN) is a unique combination of 8 numbers, or 2 letters followed by 6 numbers.
-It is used to identify your company and verify its legal existence as an incorporated entity.
+It is used to identify your company or limited partnership and verify its legal existence as an incorporated entity.
 Companies House will issue a CRN during the company formation process.
 You will find it printed on your Certificate of Incorporation and all official documentation received from Companies House.

 A company registration number is also referred to as a ‘Companies House Registration Number’ or ‘company number’.